How to Get a $5,000 Personal Loan

 How Loan Term Length Multiplies Total Cost

-A longer term lowers the monthly payment and inflates total interest paid.
-The monthly payment tells you nothing about affordability-it only tells you how long you'll be stuck writing checks.
+A longer loan term lowers your monthly payment but massively inflates the total interest you pay.
+Looking strictly at the monthly payment tells you nothing about true affordability-it only tells you how long you'll be stuck writing checks to a lender.

 TermAPRMonthly Payment (approx.)Total Interest